bumptech/glide/README.md

 Status
 ------
 Version 4 is now released and stable.
-Updates are currently released at least monthly with new features and bug fixes.
+Updates are released periodically with new features and bug fixes.

 Comments/bugs/questions/pull requests are always welcome!
 Please read [CONTRIBUTING.md][5] on how to report issues.